michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 Since spot prices change hourly, we use the `TSTZRANGE` datatype to store the validity period for each price.
 This datatype handles timestamp ranges with time zones.

 ## Prices

+When operating on spot, prices are always provided as net value.
+Deducting tax might or might not happen depending on local regulations.
+For instance the VAT might be added to the price when buying energy, while not deducted from sold energy price.
+It leads to conclusion that `electricity_prices` table should contain net energy price. do we need to separate net and tax for other partials of final price?
+It all depends on what values you want to materialize and what analysis you are planning to do on collected data.
+For matter of examples in this article, only energy has to be stored as net value with separated taxes.
+Also for sake of consistency I would advice to stick with net prices in `electricity_prices` table.
+Then taxes and fees put into `fees` tables

+### Data structures

 Let's begin by creating the tables for prices and fees.
 The script below also sets basic privileges on the schema and tables, granting read access to all connected clients.